1876 H CENT

 1953 NSS CENT

-The early 1953 dies had the shoulder fold weakly cut so the shoulder fold was usual not present, although on some well struck examples you may see a trace of it.
-This made the Queen's shoulder appeared bare which many people thought to be inappropriate.
-Known as the No Shoulder Strap (NSS) or No Shoulder Fold (NSF) variety, the easiest way to determine these is by the strong serifs at the top and bottom of the I's in II and DEI on the obverse.
+The early 1953 dies had the shoulder too deeply cut into the die, and the metal could not be pushed far enough in to capture the shoulder fold design resulting in the shoulder fold usual not present, although on some well struck examples you may see traces of it.
+The Queen's shoulder appeared bare which many felt was inappropriate.
+Known as the No Shoulder Strap (NSS) or No Shoulder Fold (NSF) variety, it is best to confirm this type by the strong serifs at the top and bottom of the I's in II and DEI.

 1953 SS CENT

-Later in 1953 the dies were re-designed with a deeper shoulder fold which usually will be visible on the coin, although not on some weaker strikes.
-Known as the Shoulder Strap (SS) or Shoulder Fold (SF) variety, the easiest way to be certain of this variety is because the serifs at the top and bottom of the I's on the obverse are much smaller to the point the I's nearly appear straight.
+Later in 1953 the dies were re-designed so the shoulder fold would strike better and be visible on most examples, although not on some weaker strikes and it is a high point of the coin so it might wear off on examples VF or below.
+Known as the Shoulder Strap (SS) or Shoulder Fold (SF) variety, the serifs at the top and bottom of the I's were made much smaller so those I's nearly appear straight, which is the best way to confirm this type.
 This is the scarcer of the two types.

 From 1954 to 1964 the obverse shoulder fold design was intended for all examples but some 1954 proof-like sets contain cents struck with a 1953 NSS die resulting a 1954 NSF variety.
 No 1954 circulation strikes were struck with this variety but some PL sets were broken up and spent so circulated examples have occasionally turned up (I have only ever seen one).
 In 1955 some circulation strikes were struck from a left over 1953 die, resulting in a 1955 NSS variety that is not found in mint sets.
 Fraudsters have been known polish the shoulder fold lines off regular examples, and some regular strikes are weakly struck so the shoulder fold does not show, but in both cases the I's will not be serifed so it is important to check that letter form to confirm these varieties.